maorleger/identity-broker-loader/README.md

 - https://github.com/maorleger/identity-broker-loader/commit/90ca8a77aa3abac701acdf1829f14f2428a9a4f7

-Installs the `identity-broker-loader` package and loads it successfully.
+Installs the `@azure/identity-broker` package and loads it successfully.

 ## How to run